 Near the manual on the left are the 'Volume Controls'.
 Here you can adjust the instrument's overall volume (General Volume) and the volumes for two connected Microphones (Volume Microphone 1, Volume Microphone 2 & Volume Headphones).
-There is a Jack Input for connecting Headphones on the left hand 'Rhythm Control' panel.
+There is a Jack Input for connecting Headphones next to the Volume Controls.